skip to main content

 Table 12 – Global Warming Potential (GWP) of feeds produced

 The decrease in GWP for coldwater raw materials including and excluding land use change can be explained by our sourcing strategy and the implementation of regenerative agriculture in our basket of raw materials.
-The decrease in the GWP for coldwater finished feeds including and excluding land use was primarily driven by all our feed mills in Norway switching to 100% renewable energy.
+The decrease in the GWP for coldwater finished feeds including and excluding land use was primarily driven by all our feed mills in Norway, Chile and Scotland switching to renewable electricity.

 Table 13 – Water use in feed production